saksholm/esphome-enervent-eda/README.md

 - Wemos **G pin** -> **GND pin** of TTL converter
 - RJ14 cable **Green** wire -> converter **A+** (NOTE: you have to find out these if using a different cable/connector)
 - RJ14 cable **Yellow** wire -> converter **B-** (NOTE: you have to find out these if using a different cable/connector)
-- Added screw terminal to TTL converter to help connect wires from AHU.
+- Added screw terminal to TTL converter to help connect wires from AHU (Air Handling Unit).
 - Wemos and TTL converter is combined to proto board with headers to help maintenance.

 #### Links